dotnet/msbuild/README.md

 For more information on MSBuild, see the [MSBuild documentation](https://docs.microsoft.com/visualstudio/msbuild/msbuild) on docs.microsoft.com.

+The [changelog](documentation/Changelog.md) has detailed information about changes made in different releases.

 ### Build Status

 The current development branch is `main`.
 Changes in `main` will go into a future update of MSBuild, which will release with Visual Studio 17.0 and a corresponding version of the .NET Core SDK.